tfr42/deegree-docker/README.md

 This projects contains sample ```Dockerfile```s for building Docker images containing ready to use deegree webservices.
-This includes quick start ```Dockerfile```s and samples to facilitate installation, configuration, and environment setup of deegree webservices runnin on different Java EE application servers and using different database systems for data storage.
+This includes quick start ```Dockerfile```s and samples to facilitate installation, configuration, and environment setup of deegree webservices running on different Java EE application servers and using different database systems for data storage.

 Please consult the [deegree documentation](http://www.deegree.org/Documentation) for further information how to configure and use deegree webservices.
 The [Docker web site](https://www.docker.com/) provides all information